 Fuel and water can be delivered to the quayside by trucks, but this is really only practical for larger vessels, since the wharf is designed for ships, so is not kind to topsides of cruising yachts.
 The port is also the main stopover for cruise liners plying the Andaman Sea and the Malacca Straits.

-The best anchorage for yachts lies on the north side of Koh Taphao Yai in front of a small resort in 5-8 metres on a muddy bottom. it is safe in all seasons, but can be very choppy in the northeast monsoon.
+The best anchorage for yachts lies on the north side of Koh Taphao Yai in front of a small resort in 5-8 metres on a muddy bottom.
+It’s safe in all seasons, but can be very choppy in the northeast monsoon.

 Not the most picturesque location, it is nevertheless convenient for town.
-Opposite this anchorage on the main island, next to the petroleum depot, is a small jetty with a floating pontoon that has road access to Phuket Town.
+At the time of writing, opposite this anchorage on the main island, next to the petroleum depot, is a small jetty with a floating pontoon that has road access to Phuket Town.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.

 The contents of this website may not be reproduced or copied in any form – printed, electronic, photocopy or otherwise – except for excerpts used in reviews, without the written permission of the publisher.